Logesh08/Glassy-Calculator/README.md

 # Glassy-Calculator
-This is a simple calculator built using glass calculator
+This is a simple calculator built using glassmorphism.